What is Matcha?

 - Whisk in the warm milk.

-This delicious frappe will satisfy your sweet tooth while providing you with energy
+This delicious frappe will satisfy your sweet tooth while providing you with energy.
+All you have to do is combine all the following ingredients in a blender and blend until smooth:

 - 1 tsp Arkadia Chai Tea Matcha